IyappanAK/next-nest-microservice/readme.md

 ## Usage
 - Navigate through the application to explore different features related to microservices and authentication.
-- Use the provided authentication flows to understand how JWT tokens are used for secure communication between services and the frontend.
+- Use the provided authentication flows to understand how Authentication are used for secure communication between services and the frontend.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or issues, please open an issue or a pull request on GitHub.